The Full Quantum Computing Stack

 Above: A single fluorescing ion pictured in an NQIT ion trap.
 Photo by David Nadlinger.

-Operations on Multiple Qubits exploit additional degrees of freedom of the trapped ion string.
+Operations on multiple qubits exploit additional degrees of freedom of the trapped ion string.
 Rather than acting like single ions, the motion of multiple ions in a trap takes collective modes.
 These collective modes of ‘motion’ are used to interact the qubits with one another.
 First, information is transferred from an ion to the collective motion ‘bus’, then an operation is carried out between the bus and the target qubit.
-There is no limit to how many qubits can be simultaneously interacted in a trap with this method, but in experimental settings, the crowding of the spectrum with lots of different energy transitions makes operations on large numbers of qubits difficult to engineer.
+There is no limit to how many qubits can simultaneously interact in a trap with this method, but, in experimental settings, the crowding of the spectrum with lots of different energy transitions makes operations on large numbers of qubits difficult to engineer.
 Current ion trap experiments typically aim to have interaction zones in which only two qubits interact at a time, making use of ion shuttling to move ions into and out of interaction zones in traps.

 Above: Readout is carried out by exciting the upper qubit level |1⟩ to an excited state |e⟩ whilst leaving the |0⟩ state untouched.